KodurCode/Practice1/README.md

 # Practice1
-It is to practice git commands
+It is to practice git commands.
+We will learn how to make repo.